GrHalbgott/morse-chugging/README.md

   -t, --tempo           Tempo of the MIDI file.
 Default: 120 bpm.
   -r, --root_note       Root note on guitar (bass is an octave lower).
 Default: E1.
   -s, --scale           Scale to create melody.
 Default: None (stay at root note).
+  -oct, --octaves       Octaves to play the scale in (1-4).
+Default: 1.
   --song                Create full song (guitar, bass, drums)?
 Otherwise only one track (piano).
 ```